Hostaway/api/source/includes/_changelog.md

     - `airbnbClosedResolutionsSum`, `refundSum`, `damageDeposit` from `fee` to `other`
     - `airbnbPassThroughTax`, `airbnbTransientOccupancyTax` from `fee` to `tax`

+Full and actual list of financial fields and types can be found [here](https://support.hostaway.com/hc/en-us/articles/360059842193-Financial-Reporting-Full-List-of-Standard-Fields)

 **2024-04-17**

 - Changed `type` in financial fields: